 A kitty cat makes a wonderful addition to any household and we are always delighted to talk with people who are interested in offering a kitty a loving home.
 If you are looking to adopt a feline friend, there are a few steps in the process.

 should you not be able to look after your kitty for whatever reason, you will contact us to rehome him/ her rather than doing so yourself.

-We ask for an adoption donation of €50.
+We ask for an adoption donation of €60 per kitty.